Sesadada/Restaurant/README.md

+# Restaurant basic page built with webpack & modules
-# Restaurant project from The Odin Project
+# from The Odin Project